 When someone mixes alcohol with other drugs, they risk damage to themselves and those around them.
 Research shows that simultaneous drug and alcohol use is especially problematic, often escalating levels of intoxication and increasing the likelihood of making dangerous decisions, such as drunk driving.
 When used in moderation and in accordance with a prescription, legal drugs may not cause issues, but none of them play nicely with alcohol addiction.

 If you or a loved one are regularly mixing drugs, it may be time to reach out for help.
-Please contact a dedicated treatment provider today to get answers to your questions about rehab for alcohol addiction and co-occurring substance abuse disorders.
+Contact a treatment provider today to get answers to questions about rehab for alcohol addiction and co-occurring substance use disorders.